-The input source detection will run through the PSEL pin while REGN LDO is powered and after the VBUS\GD bit is set.
-The input current limit of the SGM41511 is sets based on the state of PSEL pin.
+The input source detection will run through the D+/D- lines while REGN LDO is powered and after the VBUS\GD bit is set.
+The SGM41512 follows the USB Battery Charging Specification 1.2 (BC1.2) to detect input source (SDP/DCP) and non-standard adapter through USB D+/D- lines.
 A pulse is sent to nINT pin to inform the host when the input source type detection is completed.
 Some registers and pins are also updated as detailed below: